 This page describes the OS Login service and how it works.
-For information on setting up OS Login, see Managing Instance Access Using OS Login.
+To learn how to set up OS Login, see Set up OS Login.

 Use OS Login to manage SSH access to your instances using IAM without having to create and manage individual SSH keys.
 OS Login maintains a consistent Linux user identity across VM instances and is the recommended way to manage many users across multiple instances or projects.

 OS Login simplifies SSH access management by linking your Linux user account to your Google identity.
 Administrators can easily manage access to instances at either an instance or project level by setting IAM permissions.

 Automatic Linux account lifecycle management - You can directly tie a Linux user account to a user's Google identity so that the same Linux account information is used across all instances in the same project or organization.

 Fine grained authorization using Google IAM - Project and instance-level administrators can use IAM to grant SSH access to a user's Google identity without granting a broader set of privileges.
 For example, you can grant a user permissions to log into the system, but not the ability to run commands such as

 sudo.
 Google checks these permissions to determine whether a user can log into a VM instance.